-Wondering what the weather will be like for your wedding day?
-See our weather prediction tools—plus, all about wedding traditions and old-fashioned customs!
+Wondering what the weather will be like for your wedding day (or any event day)?
+See our weather prediction tools—plus, learn all about wedding traditions and old-fashioned customs!

 Weather Prediction Tools

-1. See the Weather History tool for a sense of typical weather for your location and dates.
+1. See our Weather History tool to get a sense of the typical weather for your location and wedding date.

-The weather tools above will tell you if it may rain on your wedding day.
-Find out what’s “average” for rainfall during that time as well as what’s forecasted.
+The weather tools above will tell you if it might rain on your wedding day.
+Use the tools to find out what’s “average” for rainfall during that time as well as what’s forecasted.

 If you’re planning an outdoor ceremony where spring showers are likely, you’re covered if you rent a tent large enough to accommodate the food, guests, and music!